dumim/tagconv/README.md

 Convert any Go Struct to a Map based on custom struct tags with dot notation.

 ## Background
-This package tries to simplify certain use-cases where a struct needs to be mapped manually to a different struct, which holds the same data but is organised differently.
+This package tries to simplify certain use-cases where the same struct needs to be organised/represented differently (eg: mapping data from the db to a presentable API JSON output).
-(eg: mapping data from the db to a presentable API output)
+This would normally have to be done by having two different structs and manually mapping the data between each other.

-This package allows you to use custom struct tags (which could be any string) to define the mapping.
+This package allows you to use any custom struct tag to define the mapping.
 This mapping follows the dot-notation convention.
 Example:
 ```go
 Hello string `mytag:"hello.world"`